navnit0707/FlightsAndSearchServices/README.md

 }
 ```

-- Once you have added your db config as lidted above , go to the src folder from your terminal and execute `npx sequelize db:create`
+- Once you have added your db config as listed above , go to the src folder from your terminal and execute `npx sequelize db:create`

 # DB Design
 - Airplane Table